CommunityDev77/chimera-webwallet/README.md

 # Forks / Other Coins
 We have been receiving multiple coin developers help to fork it.
 As the time required to develop this project is heavy, please consider giving a mention to this project if you fork it.

-If you are a developer of a Cryptonote/Monero fork and would like to get a fork, please contact us (@gnock on the [official Discord](https://discord.gg/eSb9ZdM)).
+If you are a developer of a Cryptonote/Monero fork and would like to get a fork, please contact us (@tylersisia on the [official Discord](https://discord.gg/rJ99637)).

 Depending on your coin specifics, I can provide support, maintenancem and development/updates for a payment in return - crypto only.
 If you are not willing to pay for this service, please do not contact us and make us lose time.